Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-python-client.md

 ## Installation

 The library needs Python 3.8+ installed.
-You can find installer [here](https://www.python.org/downloads/).
+Find the installer at [Python.org](https://www.python.org/downloads/).

 You can install the Kafka-Python library either via PyPi, using pip, or by building the library from source.
 For more information, refer to [pip documentation](https://pip.pypa.io/en/stable/installation/).